 Focusing on Women

 Cardiovascular diseases claim the lives of more women each year than the next seven causes of death combined – and almost twice as many as all forms of cancer.
-Ingalls was the first hospital in the state to join Women's HeartAdvantage – a national initiative to change women's behavior about heart disease, and ultimately, save lives.
-Women's HeartAdvantage raises awareness and changes behavior among women about steps that they can take to prevent heart attacks, recognize symptoms and seek prompt treatment if a problem is suspected.
+Ingalls has long been an advocate for initiatives to raise awareness and change women's behavior about heart disease, and ultimately, save lives.

 Both risks and symptoms may vary between men and women.
 With post-menopausal women, for example, the loss of estrogen makes it more difficult to control blood pressure and the balance of "bad" cholesterol vs. "good" cholesterol.
 And, in addition to men's classic symptoms, women may also experience indigestion, nausea, dizziness and pain in the shoulder blade area – symptoms frequently excused for less life-threatening conditions.